Niloy-Chakraborty/Fault-Detection-in-UAVs-using-Deep-Learning-and-Machine-Learning/README.md

 #### 3. Part C: [Demonstration](https://github.com/Niloy-Chakraborty/Fault-Detection-in-UAVs-using-Deep-Learning-and-Machine-Learning/tree/main/Demonstration)

 Details and Manual to run the codes are mentioned in the README.md files inside each of the directories.

+#### Contact
+In case of any error/confusion, feel free to contact me by email at chakrabortyniloy2018@gmail.com